weclapp/sdk/static/docs/api.md

 // Fetch total amount of customers const customers = await sdk.customer.count();

-// Count amount of customers which are not blocked const activeCustomers = await sdk.customer.count({
+// Count amount of customers which are not blocked and the
-    'blocked-eq': false
+// customerId is greater than 50
+const activeCustomers = await sdk.customer.count({
+    blocked: {eq: false},
+    customerId: {gt: 50}
 });
 ```

 #### `.unique(id: string, options: EntityQuery<[Entity]>)`

-The `unique` function takes an entity-id and options for how and what should be feched.
+The `unique` function takes an entity-id and options for how and what should be fetched.

 ##### Example: